template<typename DiGraph, typename ParametricAPI>

 |---|---|

-| DiGraph | |
+| DiGraph | The type of the directed graph. |

-| ParametricAPI | |
+| ParametricAPI | The type of the parametric API. |

 This class solves the following parametric network problem:

-max r s.t. dist[v] - dist[u] <= distrance(e, r) \forall e(u, v) \in gra(V, E)
+max r s.t. dist[v] - dist[u] <= distrance(e, r) for all edges e(u, v) in gra(V, E)

 A parametric network problem refers to a type of optimization problem that involves finding the optimal solution to a network flow problem as a function of one single parameter.